kuri65536/GenieExamples/gnome-wiki/DBusServerSample.md

 Service with D-Bus property change notifications Vala supports D-Bus inter-process communication using the GDBus API that is part of GLib/GIO since version 2.26.
-Vala automatically transforms Vala style lower_case_names to D-Bus style CamelCaseNames behind the scenes.
+Genie automatically transforms Genie style lower_case_names to D-Bus style CamelCaseNames behind the scenes.
 You can use methods, signals, properties in D-Bus objects as if they were Vala objects.